MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/windows-uefi-firmware-update-platform.md

 Deploying the update as a driver package allows the firmware update process to align with many existing deployment and servicing tools, and ensures simple update package authoring for hardware vendors.

 > [!NOTE]
-> The fact that the firmware update is delivered as a driver package does not mean that the update is written as an actual driver.
+> Although the firmware update is delivered as a driver package, it does not mean that the update is written as an actual driver.
 The driver package will contain an INF file and a binary file containing the system or device firmware image.

 ### Device firmware updates